 Amadeus vs Sabre vs Galileo: Which GDS is Right for Your Travel Business?

-Global Distribution Systems (GDS) have become the backbone of booking operations, connecting travel agents, airlines, hotels, and car rental services in one powerful network.
+Global Distribution Systems (GDS) are the backbone of the travel industry, handling millions of booking operations daily and connecting travel agencies, OTAs, and tour operators with airlines, hotels, and car rental services through one powerful network.
 Among the major players, Amadeus, Sabre, and Galileo stand tall, each offering unique features, global reach, and competitive advantages.
-But when it comes to choosing the right one for your business, things can quickly get overwhelming.

-- Centralized access to flights, hotels, and car rentals from multiple suppliers
+• Centralized access to flights, hotels, and car rentals from multiple suppliers

-- Real-time inventory and pricing updates
+• Real-time inventory and pricing updates

-- Streamlined booking and reservation management
+• Streamlined booking and reservation management

-- Increased efficiency and reduced manual workload
+• Increased efficiency and reduced manual workload

-- Competitive pricing and dynamic offers
+• Competitive pricing and dynamic offers

-- Expanded reach to global travel markets
+• Expanded reach to global travel markets

-- Supports NDC (New Distribution Capability) for better travel retailing
+• Supports NDC (New Distribution Capability) for better travel retailing

 Major GDS Providers Powering the Global Travel Industry

 Global Distribution Systems have changed, and these platforms act as a powerful intermediary, enabling seamless connectivity between travel suppliers and sellers through advanced technology and an extensive content network.
+Together these providers control more than 65% of the global GDS market.

 Amadeus

-Founded in Spain in 1987, Amadeus is one of the best GDS providers, used in over 190 countries with a 40% global market share.
+Founded in Spain in 1987, Amadeus is one of the best GDS providers, used in over 190 countries with a 32% global market share.

 Its key APIs cover flight booking, hotels, car rentals, fare optimization, and AI-driven personalization.